Anx450z/rubymine-theme/README.md

-# RubyMine Theme
+# MidnightMirage Theme

-This is a VSCode theme that is inspired by the popular RubyMine theme.
+This is a VSCode theme that is inspired by the popular MidnightMirage theme.
 It features a dark color scheme with high contrast and bright accents for a visually appealing coding experience.
 The theme is designed to provide a comfortable and productive environment for developers working with Ruby and other programming languages.

 - supports Ruby LSP